hsyntes/merntube/README.md

 Please visit here to see the backend code: [MERNTube - Backend](https://github.com/hsyntes/merntube-api)

 ## Technologies Used

+WebSocket: A bidirectional communication protocol that can send the data from the client to the server or from the server to the client by reusing the established connection channel.
+The connection is kept alive until terminated by either the client or the server.

 React: A JavaScript library for building user interfaces, providing a component-based architecture and efficient rendering.